Courses

 ELSO 6515 Preparing to Write Workshop: This course is designed for multilingual and international graduate and professional students who are in the early stages of a writing project or who want to learn strategies in preparation for future writing projects.
 During this course, students will explore general and discipline-specific writing processes, approaches to understanding types of writing in their field, strategies for reading and note-taking, library resources specific to their field, and approaches for generating ideas and prose with more ease.
 Students will have time during class to apply the strategies to a current or upcoming writing project.

 ELSO 6535 Research Paper Writing Workshop: This course is designed to assist multilingual and international graduate and professional students in making progress on drafting a research paper (e.g. article for publications, dissertation chapter, seminar paper, or conference paper).
 Students will learn strategies for setting and meeting writing goals as well as strategies for developing particular sections of research papers.
-Each class meeting consists of a lecture/discussion on an aspect of research paper writing, quiet writing time, optional meetings with the instructor, and group meetings.
+Class meetings may consist of a lecture/discussion on an aspect of research paper writing, class exercises, quiet writing time, meetings with the instructor, and/or group discussions.
 It is advised (but not required) that students take ELSO 6515 before enrolling in this course.
 This course is enrolled by permission of the instructor.
 The application link may be found above, with the semester schedule.

 ELSO 6565 Thesis and Dissertation Writing Workshop: This course is designed to assist multilingual and international graduate and professional students in making progress on drafting parts of their theses and dissertations.
 This course provides structured writing time, a supportive writing community, and access to writing resources.
-Each class meeting consists of small group discussions on aspects of thesis/dissertation writing, quiet writing time, and consultations with the instructor.
+Class meetings consist of small group discussions on aspects of thesis/dissertation writing, quiet writing time, and consultations with the instructor.
 It is advised (but not required) that students take ELSO 6515 and/or ELSO 6535 before taking this course.
 This course is enrolled by permission of the instructor.
 This course may be repeated for course credit.
 The application link may be found above, with the semester schedule.

 Course Descriptions - Professional Communication and the Job Search